 BTL payroll services traditionally separate the tasks of onboarding and paying below the line crew, despite the fact that the two processes are intimately linked.
 Production teams are expected to pick up the slack and connect the dots manually, an additional labor that can take up an enormous amount of time and energy.

 If there are any mistakes made early on, say, on tax documents, and the systems aren’t connected, those mistakes are likely harder to spot–and so, harder to correct.

 If you’re using a few tools, you’ll likely need a few logins.
-When you’re working with tens of crew members and your accountant, that can complicate things.
+When you’re working with dozens of crew members and your accountant, that can complicate things.